Senkottuvelan/notey/README.md

 A simple notes taking app made with React and Firebase as Auth Provider.

-Added SMS functionality for ease of receiving the note immediately in your Mobile.
+Added SMS and Email functionality for ease of receiving the note immediately in your Mobile.

 Live app here - https://notey.learnwithtamil.com/